HumanSignal/label-studio/docs/source/guide/webhooks.md

 To integrate with webhooks in Label Studio, you must do the following:
 1. Create a webhook endpoint or URL as part of your application or machine learning model pipeline.
-2. Make sure the webhook endpoint or URL is accessible to your Label Studio instance,  can accept HTTP POST requests.
+2. Make sure the webhook endpoint or URL is accessible to your Label Studio instance and can accept HTTP POST requests.
 3. [Add the webhook to Label Studio](webhooks.html#Add-a-new-webhook-in-Label-Studio).

 Set up your webhook endpoint to read the event payload from Label Studio and take action based on the event.